 Alternatively, if becoming a chief technology officer at a Fortune 500 company is your goal, then a BS program might be the best choice.

 What are the highest paying business jobs?

 If you want a six-figure income, you might want to specialize your business education in management, finance, sales, or economics.

 According to the Bureau of Labor Statistics, most of the highest paying business professionals have “manager” in their titles.
 Other high-paying jobs include:

 - Financial analyst

 - Sales engineer

 Should I plan to earn a Master of Business Administration?

-Success in business often requires skills that can’t be learned in a textbook.
-That’s why work experience is greatly valued in the corporate world.
-So, a master of business administration is not a requirement for advancing your career, but it does help.
+Success in business requires skills that can’t be learned in a textbook.
+That’s why work experience is of high value in the corporate world.
+So, a master of business administration is not required to advance your career.
+It does help, though.

-If you’re interested in pursuing higher education, then you should check out our Top 12 Accredited Online Colleges with Low Tuition and the Top 30 Fastest Accredited Online Graduate Colleges!
+If you have an interest in pursuing higher education, you should check out our Top 12 Accredited Online Colleges with Low Tuition.
+Also be sure to read the Top 30 Fastest Accredited Online Graduate Colleges!